9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Foods and Habits for Skin Support

-It is healthy to support the skin on a regular basis via sweating.
+It is healthy to support the skin on a regular basis via the natural cleansing power of sweating.
 Sweating is easier in the summer but harder in the winter to achieve.
 Sweating can excrete certain heavy metals and lipid-soluble waste products.
 Sweat is also very healing for the skin, as it has inherent antimicrobial properties.

 Skin brushing can support both the skin via exfoliation and the lymphatic systems via increased lymph drainage.
 Sauna, exercise, healthy skin products, hydrotherapy, and massage are all efficient means to support this organ of elimination.